shogun-toolbox/shogun/doc/cookbook/source/examples/distance/euclidean.rst

 .. sgexample:: euclidean.sg:extract_distance

-We can use the same instance with new :sgclass:`CDenseFeatures` to compute distance.
+We can use the same instance with new :sgclass:`DenseFeatures` to compute distance.

 .. sgexample:: euclidean.sg:refresh_distance